Travel writers characteristics for success boil down to a common few, even though we're all different.

 Another time I stopped in the Museum of the Black American Cowboy in Denver.
 At the museum I learned about a cowboy named Bass Reeves, a lawman who arrested more than 3000 desperados from the Badlands.
 I pitched this story to American Cowboy Magazine and they published it in their “Western Icons” section.

-When you’re writing your own blog, you don’t need to impress an editor, but you do need to keep your readers in mind.
-What you write needs to captivate them and motivate them to keep coming back for more.
+You do need to keep your readers in mind.
+What you write needs to captivate them and motivate them to read more.

 Successful travel writers enjoy sharing their opinions about destinations, tourist attractions, hotels, restaurants, wines, beaches, and much more.

-We write about things that shock us, surprised us, upset us, and of course, the things we enjoyed the most.
+We write about things that shocked us, surprised us, upset us, and of course, the things we enjoyed the most.

 When you publish your writing you’re putting yourself out in front of an audience.
 You need to be comfortable doing this, because sharing your opinions also leaves you open to feedback of all sorts.
-It's a travel writers characteristic that makes you engaged with your readers.
+This travel writers' characteristic helps you engage with your readers.

 I can’t tell you how many times I’ve been at a new destination and heard a tourist say “I’m in town for a few days.
 What sorts of things can I see and do?”